Black Belt Pentesting / Bug Hunting Millionaire: Mastering Web Attacks with Full-Stack Exploitation (100% Hands-On Labs)

 Have you ever thought of hacking web applications for fun and profit?
 How about playing with authentic, award-winning security bugs identified at some of the greatest companies?
 If that sounds interesting, join this unique and truely hands-on Black Belt Pentesting training.

-The trainer Dawid Czagan (LinkedIn profile) will present security bugs found in a number of bug bounty programs (including Google, Yahoo, Mozilla, Twitter and others).
+The trainer Dawid Czagan will present security bugs found in a number of bug bounty programs (including Google, Yahoo, Mozilla, Twitter and others).
 You will learn how bug hunters think and how to hunt for and exploit vulnerabilities effectively.

 To be successful in bug hunting, you need to go beyond automated scanners.
-If you are not afraid of going into detail and diving into full-stack exploitation, then this hands-on Black Belt Pentestingtraining is for you.
+If you are not afraid of going into detail and diving into full-stack exploitation, then this hands-on Black Belt Pentesting training is for you.
 There is a lab exercise for each attack presented in this training + students can take the complete lab environment home after the training session.
+The trainer Dawid Czagan has found security bugs in many companies including Google, Yahoo, Mozilla, Twitter and in this training he’ll share his experience with you.

 What Students Will Receive